Home Articles 6 Baking Soda Substitutes (+ Best Alternatives to Use)

 Potassium Bicarbonate as a Soda Substitute

-The only caveat with potassium bicarbonate is that it doesn’t include salt.
+Your best bet is to find it online.
+The only caveat, though, is that it doesn’t include salt.

-This can be great if you’re trying to watch your salt intake, but bad if you want to use it as a baking soda swap.
+This can be great if you’re trying to watch your salt intake.
+But it’s bad if you want to use it as a baking soda swap.

 On its own, potassium bicarbonate will still provide the same leavening function as baking soda.